GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 Further Reading and Resources

-We have numerous guides on WordPress security over in the Security section of our knowledge, and we also have a learning path with a case study that you can check out here:
+We also have numerous guides on WordPress security over in the Security section of our knowledge, and we also have a learning path with a case study that you can check out here:

 1. Knowledge Base: Security